junxit/us-congress-bills-119/metadata.md

 - 2025-06-23 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 119-168, Part I.
 - 2025-06-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-168, Part II.
 - 2025-06-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-168, Part II.
+- 2025-07-15 — Rules Committee Resolution H. Res.
+580 Reported to House.
+Rule provides for consideration of H.R.
+4016, H.R.
+3633, H.R.
+1919 and S. 1582.
+The resolution provides for consideration of H.R.
+4016 and H.R.
+3633 under a structured rule, and H.R.
+1919 and S. 1582 under a closed rule, with one hour of general debate on each bill.
+The resolution provides for a motion to recommit on H.R.
+4016, H.R.
+3633, and H.R.
+1919, and a motion to commit on S. 1582.
+- 2025-07-17 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-07-17 — Considered as unfinished business. (consideration: CR H3449)
+- 2025-07-17 — Considered under the provisions of rule H. Res.
+580. (consideration: CR H3373)
+- 2025-07-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+3633.
+- 2025-07-17 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-07-17 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-17 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-07-17 — On passage Passed by the Yeas and Nays: 294 - 134 (Roll no. 199). (text of amendment in the nature of a substitute: CR H3373-3397)
+- 2025-07-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3633, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Ms. Craig demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-07-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 294 - 134 (Roll no. 199).
+- 2025-07-17 — Rule provides for consideration of H.R.
+4016, H.R.
+3633, H.R.
+1919 and S. 1582.
+The resolution provides for consideration of H.R.
+4016 and H.R.
+3633 under a structured rule, and H.R.
+1919 and S. 1582 under a closed rule, with one hour of general debate on each bill.
+The resolution provides for a motion to recommit on H.R.
+4016, H.R.
+3633, and H.R.
+1919, and a motion to commit on S. 1582.
+- 2025-07-17 — The previous question was ordered pursuant to the rule.